Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Discussion

+Our research produces the first visual materialisation of the AI data work supply chain connecting the Global North and the Global South, making visible a chain of labour relations that has remained opaque due to the secrecy surrounding the sector.

-Our analysis of 17 companies reveals a globally distributed industry with extensive African operations: while headquarters are spread across regions, 35.3\% are based in Africa itself, suggesting the emergence of local companies alongside international firms establishing regional operations.
-These companies collectively operate across 43 of Africa's 55 countries (79.6\% of the continent), demonstrating the widespread geographic reach of content moderation work across Africa.
-We demonstrate that content moderation work flows from Global South to Global North, with African-based operations primarily serving as offshore outsourcing centers for North American and European companies.
-These outsourcing firms then provide content moderation and data labelling services for major AI applications developed by western technology companies, rather than serving local African markets.
-Our results confirm through quantitative data segregative patterns of work provision in the Global South for Global North's AI development and consumption \cite{gebru2023digitalapartheid, elmahdielmhamdi2021}.
+Our analysis of 17 companies shows a globally distributed industry with extensive African operations: while headquarters are spread across regions, 35.3\% are based in Africa itself, suggesting the emergence of local companies alongside international firms establishing regional operations.
+These companies collectively operate across 43 of Africa's 55 countries (78.2\% of the continent), demonstrating the widespread geographic reach of data work across Africa.
+We show that data work flows from Global South to Global North, with African-based operations primarily serving as offshore outsourcing centers for North American and European companies.
+These outsourcing firms then provide content moderation and data annotation services for major AI applications developed by western technology companies, rather than serving local African markets.
+Our results confirm, with new evidence, segregative patterns of work provision in the Global South for Global North's AI development and consumption \cite{gebru2023digitalapartheid, elmahdielmhamdi2021}.